ikskuh/LoLa/Documentation/Standard-Library.md

 ### `NumToString(num, [base]=10): string`

 Converts the number `num` into a string represenation to base `base`.
-If `base` is not given, base 10 is assumed.
+If `base` is given, it will format the integer value of the number to `base`, otherwise, a decimal floating point output will be given.

 ### `StringToNum(str, [base]=10): number|void`

 Converts the string `str` to a number.
-If `base` is not given, the number is assumed to be base 10.
-Otherwise, `base` is used as the numeric base for conversion.
+If `base` is not given, the number is assumed to be base 10 and a floating point value.
+Otherwise, `base` is used as the numeric base for conversion, and only integer values are accepted.

 If the conversion fails, `void` is returned.